 OUR WINNERS ARE:

-Celese Sanders (Mia Mallowan, The Last Garden Party; Krista Erikson/Angelica Hughes, Regions Beyond in “The Opera Ghost”)
+Celese Kendrick (Mia Mallowan, The Last Garden Party; Krista Erikson/Angelica Hughes, Regions Beyond in “The Opera Ghost”)

-Cat Kreidt (“Massimo” D’Amato, Bury Me in Paris; Madam, What Happens at Sundown; Dahlia Rosewood, Foul Play; Genevieve Welbourne, Tête-à-Tête)
+Cat Kreidt (“Massimo” D’Amato, Bury Me in Paris; Madam, What Happens at Sundown; Dahlia Rosewood, Foul Play; Genevieve Welbourne, Tête-à-Tête; Diamond LaPore, Murder at the Red Fez 2025 Revival)

 Katie Cozine (Flora Westcott, Bury Me in Paris)